-Although an LA's role is not confined to the classroom setting, their presence in the CAT Community Connections course is one of the most important aspects of the position.
-We encourage LAs to be involved creatively, actively, and energetically in the classroom setting.
+Although an LA's role is not confined to the classroom setting, his or her presence in the CAT Community connections course is one of the most important aspects of the position.
+We encourage LAs to be involved creatively, actively and energetically in the classroom setting.